mgeeky/ShellcodeFluctuation/README.md

 5. We then unhook original `kernel32!Sleep` to avoid leaving simple IOC in memory pointing that `Sleep` have been trampolined (in-line hooked).
 5. A call to original `::Sleep` is made to let the Beacon's sleep while waiting for further communication.
 11. After Sleep is finished, we decrypt our shellcode's data, flip it memory protections back to `RX` and then re-hook `kernel32!Sleep` to ensure interception of subsequent sleep.

+Fluctuation to `PAGE_NOACCESS` works as follows (do note that the idea was borrowed from _ORCA666_'s [0x41](https://github.com/ORCA666/0x41) project):

+1. Read shellcode's contents from file.
+2. Hook `kernel32!Sleep` pointing back to our callback.
+3. Inject and launch shellcode via `VirtualAlloc` + `memcpy` + `CreateThread` ...
+4. Initialize Vectored Exception Handler (VEH) to setup our own handler that will catch _Access Violation_ exceptions.
+5. As soon as Beacon attempts to sleep, our `MySleep` callback gets invoked.
+6. Beacon's memory allocation gets encrypted and protection flipped to `PAGE_NOACCESS`
+7. We then unhook original `kernel32!Sleep` to avoid leaving simple IOC in memory pointing that `Sleep` have been trampolined (in-line hooked).
+8. A call to original `::Sleep` is made to let the Beacon's sleep while waiting for further communication.
+9. After Sleep is finished, we re-hook `kernel32!Sleep` to ensure interception of subsequent sleep.
+10. Shellcode then attempts to resume its execution which results in Access Violation being throwed since its pages are marked NoAccess.
+11. Our VEH Handler catches the exception, decrypts and flips memory protections back to `RX` and shellcode's is resumed.

 ## Demo